We’ve had this cabbage salad recipe on repeat lately! It’s so good and easily customisable to your taste!

-I know, I know I’be been on a salad kick lately but it’s summer and who wants to spend more time cooking in a hot kitchen than necessary.
+I’ve definitely been on a salad kick lately but it’s summer and who wants to spend time cooking in a hot kitchen?
 Plus salads are great when you have a variety of recipes to pull from!

-My preferred spot for summer dinners are outside, so having an easy side that doesn’t go cold (because it’s already is!) is pretty important to me!
+In the summer, my preferred spot for summer dinners are outside.
+When outdoors, having an easy side that doesn’t go cold (because it’s already is!) is pretty important to me!

 So let’s talk about this cabbage salad recipe and why I love it so much!